 If you picture a paper cut out of a triangle sitting upright, facing you, you can see that it would be easy to knock it over with a push.
 However, if you turn the triangle sideways, you will see that if you push it, it will slide before it falls over.

-Last point about triangles is the concept of 3 points of control, particularly used in grappling.
+The last point about triangles is the concept of three points of control, particularly used in grappling.
 It is common in martial arts to have three points of control to ensure that an opponent is controlled and a technique is pulled off effectively.
-Probably the best illustration of this is what they call the “Rear Naked Choke”.
+Probably the best illustration of this is what they call the “Rear Naked Choke.”
 In this technique, one point of control is your arm on the opponent's neck, one of your hands on your own arm, and your other hand on your opponent's head.
 This ensures sinking that technique in and keeping control.

 In addition, it should be noted that effective martial arts make use of both straight lines and circles.
 Even analyzing boxing techniques will reveal straight lines and circular movement being used.
 The standard jab-cross combination are two straight lines; the jab shoots straight out with the lead hand, then followed by a straight shot from the rear hand.
 Follow this up with the lead hand turning into a hook punch, then you have a circle added to the mix.
 In addition, footwork can also be along straight lines and circles, cutting to different angles.